Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 presence of the `finiteArea`-library.
 Also makes sure that `funkySetAreaField` is not detected on Foam-forks where it is not supported

+#### Better warning if OpenFOAM-version could not be determined by the compilation scripts

+If the `WM_PROJECT_VERSION` is not of the expected form then the compilation script will issue a warning that there might be problems during compilation

 ### Documentation